-There’s a new reason to visit the Channel Island of Guernsey this spring - to make the most of its stunning scenery, rich heritage and fantastic food on a ‘Tasty Walk’.
+There’s never been a better reason to visit the Channel Island of Guernsey and make the most of its stunning scenery, rich heritage and fantastic food on a ‘Tasty Walk’.

-Throughout March and April Guernsey’s tourist industry will be offering a new programme of 34 themed walks, which showcase the island’s attractions and end with a delicious Guernsey meal.
+Guernsey’s tourist industry offers a delicious programme of 20 themed walks, which showcase the island’s attractions ending with a delicious Guernsey meal.

 Led by accredited guides and with group sizes at a maximum of 30 people, the walks are aimed at encouraging visitors to enjoy Guernsey, before the main summer season starts.
-Walks last up to two hours and 30 minutes, and prices start at £13.50 per person.
+Walks last up to two hours and 30 minutes, and prices are very reasonable.

-The walks will include ‘A Stitch in Time’ on Mondays (£24), which will focus on St Peter Port and include a visit to the Guernsey Tapestry (actually a series of 10 tapestries which depict 1,000 years of island history), before an evening meal.
+Some of the walks focus on St Peter Port and include a visit to the Guernsey Tapestry which showcases a series of 10 tapestries depicting 1,000 years of island history, before an evening meal.

-‘A West Coast Wander’ (£20.50), taking place on Saturday mornings, will allow walkers to explore the beaches, fortifications and heritage of the rugged west side of the island, before stopping off for lunch.
-And on Tuesdays and Thursdays ‘Uninvited Guests – The Reich, The Writer and The Royals’ (£13.50) will tell tales of World War II Occupation, Victor Hugo’s years in exile in Guernsey and an unexpected visit from Queen Victoria, followed by a Guernsey cream tea.
+Other walks allow walkers to explore the beaches, fortifications and heritage of the rugged west side of the island, before stopping off for lunch.
+The Tasty Walks tell tales of World War II Occupation, Victor Hugo’s years in exile in Guernsey and an unexpected visit from Queen Victoria, followed by a Guernsey cream tea.